GTM go-to-market plan

 To reach the targets, we need to be able to go in with a game plan that pushes us closer to the goals every week.
 Read my blog on design thinking for growth to get started with problem definition by following an outside-in process.

-Finally, any GTM plan is a people plan.
+Finally, any GTM depends on people.
 Not just within your company, but at your partner too.
 So create those relationships based on a strong alignment to the goals.
 And then maintain them by keeping trust, transparency, and accountability front and center.

-Here are some other tactics to make sure your plan will be worth more than the cloud storage it uses:
+Here are some governance tactics to make sure your plan will be worth more than the cloud storage it uses:

-• Make a single person supported by a named cross-functional team accountable for the plan.
+• Think of it as a P&L. Make a single person supported by a named cross-functional team accountable.
 I think this should be obvious but just wanted to get it out there.
-This person should have something at stake for them to treat this seriously.

-• Finally, regardless of how slow the movement on the plan is, don’t skip the weekly or biweekly reviews of the plan.
+• Finally, regardless of how slow the movement on the plan is (e.g. certifications taking longer, demos not ready, prospect list not ready, webinar dragging along, etc.), don’t skip the weekly or biweekly reviews of the plan.
 It’s quite easy to let things slide as workload increases but it’s vital to bubble up the status so long as the priorities haven’t changed (or to change them if needed).

-Most of these are standard activities such as webinars, sales outreach, point-of-view content, certifications, creation of demo’s, and so on.
+Most of the activities in a partner GTM are standard activities such as webinars, sales outreach, point-of-view content, certifications, presentation to partner sales team, connecting with the field sales team, creation of a demo, and so on.
 The sequencing and actual execution is what trips us up in most cases.

 In the world of loyalty programs, it’s common to give customers options to redeem their points often even as they are working towards something bigger.
 That keeps then engaged with the program.